The Hunt for Robot Unicorns

 Earlier this month I was in Denmark speaking at the R-18 robotics fair.
 Denmark is quite remarkable as, despite its size, it had two exits of robotics startups over US $100 million: Universal Robots and MiR, both acquired by U.S. electronics testing equipment maker Teradyne (currently valued around $7 billion).

-The talk I gave covered our observations at HAX over the past five years from investing in over two dozen robotics startups, and meeting hundreds.
+The talk I gave covered our observations at HAX over the past five years from investing in over two dozen robotics startups and meeting hundreds.

 I started with a little robot-focused quiz.
 Let’s see how you fare!